KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 ## 1. Introduction<a name="231"></a>

 As a powerful tool of analyzing protein-DNA interaction, ChIP-sequencing combines chromatin immunoprecipitation (ChIP) with next generation sequencing (NGS).
-It is widely applied in fields of identifying DNA sequence that are bounded by transcription factors, histone modification proteins or RNA polymerase in vivo.
+It is widely applied in fields of identifying DNA sequence that are bounded by transcription factors, histone modification proteins or RNA polymerase in vivo [1].

 It could also be used to examine the function of non-coding regions such as enhancers, silencers and insulators through the genome.
 When comparing across different samples, it is able to reveal the gene regulation events that play a role in biological pathways and even certain diseases, for example, cancer.

-To capture the DNA-protein interaction, the major steps are as following:
+To capture the DNA-protein interaction, the major steps are as following [2]:
 - **Crosslink** crosslink protein and sheer DNA
 - **Select** add protein specific antibody
 - **Immunoprecipitate** immunoprecipitate and purify complexes